GeekTrainer/help-desk-bot-lab/Node/exercise2-TicketSubmissionDialog.md

         (session, result, next) => {
             session.dialogData.severity = result.response.entity;

-            builder.Prompts.text(session, 'Which would be the category for this ticket (software, hardware, network, and so on)?');
+            builder.Prompts.text(session, 'Which would be the category for this ticket (software, hardware, networking, security or other)?');
         },
         (session, result, next) => {
             session.dialogData.category = result.response;